Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Installation.md

 1. Open `Packages/MeshSync DCC Plugins/Editor/Plugins` folder using a file explorer and uncompress the appropriate zip file for MotionBuilder.
 1. Start MotionBuilder.
-1. Add a path for custom plugins by clicking on Settings -> Preferences -> SDK menu.
+1. Add a path for custom plugins by clicking on Settings &rarr; Preferences &rarr; SDK menu.
 1. Copy *MeshSyncClientMotionBuilder.dll* that corresponds to the used version of MotionBuilder into the custom plugin path.
 1. Restart MotionBuilder.
-1. Confirm that "UnityMeshSync" is added in the AssetBrowser under Templates -> Devices folder.
+1. Confirm that "UnityMeshSync" is added in the AssetBrowser under Templates &rarr; Devices folder.
 1. Add "UnityMeshSync" to the scene.
-1. Start playing around with various MeshSync settings and features by selecting Devices -> UnityMeshSync in the Navigator.
+1. Start playing around with various MeshSync settings and features by selecting Devices &rarr; UnityMeshSync in the Navigator.

 ![MeshSyncClientMotionBuilder](images/MeshSyncClientMotionBuilder.png)